SEO vs. PPC: Which is Better For Your Business?

 - SEO has a lot to do with improving user experience and a quality campaign will make for better first online impressions.

-- Most facets of SEO require ongoing care and attention, but the benefits are often compounding and increase over time.
+- Most facets of SEO and growing your organic ranking require ongoing care and attention, but the benefits are often compounding and increase over time.

-- SEO targets more than just the general search results.
+- SEO targets more than just the general search result.
 It can help you show up in local map packs, snippets, directories, and more.

 - Results take time and the average SEO campaign takes around 6 months to start producing results.